Magnitus-/ExpressSessionMongoDB/README.md

 &lt;Options&gt; are the options you can pass to the session store instance.
 It is an object with the following properties:

-- SessionID: Can be either true or false (default).
+- IndexSessionID: Can be either true or false (default).
 If true, session IDs will be indexed with a unique requirement in the MongoDB database, making the creation of sessions slower, but their access faster.

-It will also report an error if 2 sessions with duplicate IDs are generated.
+While theorically, an error should be reported if duplicate session IDs are created, this will never happen in practice because of the way the express-session project is implemented (the fact that the call it makes to create or update a session in the database are the same).
+Rather, if ever express-session somehow creates two sessions with duplicate IDs, one will overwrite the error.
+Obviously, a good key generator will make this occurence logically or probabilistically impossible.

+Additional note: I tried passing a key generator that always generated the same key to express-session to see how it would react, but it appended some random string to the generated keys so express-session does seem to take extra precautions to avoid collisions.

 - TimeToLive: Integer than can be 0 (default) or greater.
 If greater than 0, a Time-to-Live index will be set which will represent how long (in seconds) a session can be idle in the database (neither written to nor accessed) before MongoDB deletes it.
 Note that according to the author of "MongoDB: The Definitive Guide", MongoDB check on Time-To-Live indexes about once per minute, so you should not rely on a session getting deleted the exact second it expires.